tjitze/ranked-programming/README.md

-# ranked-programming
+# Ranked Programming

-A Ranked Programming Extension for Racket
+This repository contains the `ranked-programming` package, which implements ranked programming functionality for the Racket programming language.
+For background and introduction please read the [paper](https://github.com/tjitze/ranked-programming/blob/master/documentation/ranked_programming.pdf) (to be presented at IJCAI 2019).

-Based on the paper "Ranked Programming" (Tjitze Rienstra) to appear at IJCAI 2019.
+A complete language reference can be found [here](http://docs.racket-lang.org/ranked-programming@ranked-programming/index.html).

-Details coming soon.
+In this document we provide some instructions to get started.

-# Quick Start
+# Getting Started

 ## Install Racket